Urban Cadence: Street Scenes from Lagos and Johannesburg

 Acknowledgements

 Urban Cadence was initiated by TECAA (Touring Exhibitions of Contemporary Artists of Africa) and made possible through the advocacy, generosity and leadership of TECAA’s principals Diane Frankel and Cynthia Plevin.
-The Gund Gallery at Kenyon College is shepherding the project’s completion.
-Gund Gallery exhibitions and programs are sponsored, in part, by the Gund Gallery Board of Directors, the Ohio Arts Council, and the Andrew W. Mellon Foundation.
+The Gund at Kenyon College is shepherding the project’s completion.
+The Gund programs and exhibitions are made possible, in part, by The Gund Board of Directors, the Ohio Arts Council and the Andrew W. Mellon Foundation.

 Donors/supporters